QGIS Trigger Workflow for Madagascar#

 In this step we will open our Trigger project in QGIS and load the QGIS model which will automatically run the analysis for us.

-1. Open the file AA_Cyclone_Monitoring_Trigger_MAD.qgz by double clicking it.
+1. Open the file AA_Cyclone_Monitoring_Trigger_MAD.qgz by double clicking on it.

 2. The QGIS project will open with lots of data pre-loaded.
 This data is required for running the QGIS model and create some output maps.